The definitions in this clause apply in these Terms.

 (a) be responsible for the payment to Solverboard of all related monthly subscription fees in accordance with clause 7 below;

 (b) be responsible for the compliance by all Trusted Third Parties with these Terms as if they were the employees of the Customer.

 (a) allow any person to use the Service who is not an Authorised User; or

-(b) use the Service to provide services to third parties.
+(b) (subject to clause 2.2 above) use the Service to provide services to third parties.